Landscape Lighting for Thailand Homes

 The home’s exterior and its landscape is one of the first impressions of your house that you present to the public.
 It represents the pride of ownership, day or night.
 Adequate outdoor lights add safety and security to your home and make guests feel more at ease.
 Hire a professional electrician to help you achieve an optimum effect of landscape lighting.
 Consider the following lighting techniques in your landscape.

-Safety: Keep a well-lit walkway.
+Keep a well-lit walkway.
 Use path lighting to illuminate the area where people walk or drive.
 This directs visitors to the entrance and make outside of your home look attractive, inviting, and safe.
 Generally, a light mounted to one side of every exterior door is the minimum lighting for the exterior of a house.
-Try including a lantern or other wall fixture on both sides of the door and a pendant or a post light near driveways and walkways.
+Try including a lantern or other wall fixture on both sides of the door.
+Also a pendant or a post light near driveways and walkways.
 Wall lanterns should be mounted lightly above eye level at about 60 to 66 inches from the center of the fixture to the floor to prevent glare.

 - Up lighting: This is the perfect way to add depth and drama to trees, landscape features, and architectural elements.
 Place fixtures in the ground and direct lights upward at an angle to create a dramatic effect that accentuates the detail of a key object such as trees, bushes, statues, and fountains.